 The Group Ceremony: Session 3

-It certainly won’t tickle the fancy of everyone and I can’t pretend that I’ve even bothered trying to explain the idea of a Kambo ceremony to my parents (although it would probably be quite entertaining), but to me, the experience and results have spoken for themselves: the afterglow, the long term immune boost, that I have never felt or measured better in the gym (longer, faster, stronger), the total systems-reset and the fact that I found it to be great training for mental mindset.
+It certainly won’t tickle the fancy of everyone and I can’t pretend that I’ve even bothered trying to explain the idea of a Kambo ceremony to my family, but to me the experience and results have spoken for themselves: the afterglow, the long term immune boost, that I have never felt or measured better in the gym (longer, faster, stronger), the total systems-reset and the fact that I found it to be beneficial for mental mindset.